 The chains have a Croco drill head in the front, meant for cutting roots, or grinding up a failed liner within a PVC pipe whilst simultaneously preventing damage to the PVC pipe wall.

 Each tool is made up of three individual chains which use centrifugal force to center the tool inside the pipe.
 This ensures that the entire inner diameter of the pipe is cleaned in the process.
 The chains are adjustable, so it is possible to clean a wider range of pipe diameters with the same chain.
 To do this, you only need to increase, or decrease the space between the hubs that secure the chain to the shaft.

 The chains are made from stainless steel to prevent oxidation, and are fastened to the shaft with hex screws.

 Connecting your shaft with hex screws has a big advantage in that you can repair a kinked shaft quickly and easily, since you can slice off the kinked section of shaft with an angle grinder, and reconnect your shaft within minutes as opposed to replacing the whole shaft.
-The shaft sleeve has friction bearings to protect the ends from wear.
-The bearings on each end prevent dirt from building up between the shaft and the sleeve, as this would reduce the efficiency and longevity of the tool.
+The shaft sleeve has friction rings to protect the ends from wear.
+The friction rings on each end prevent dirt from building up between the shaft and the sleeve, as this would reduce the efficiency and longevity of the tool.

 The kit consists of:

 A flex shaft shaft complete with sleeve and friction rings.